KotovNikitaStudent/Despeckling_SAR_images/README.md

 # Despeckling SAR images
 Repository contains an algorithm that removes speckle noise from SAR images.
 The algorithm based on using convolutional neural network.
 Using PyTorch framework.
+This repository contains the implementation of the network from [Kaggle](https://www.kaggle.com/code/javidtheimmortal/sar-image-despeckling-using-a-convolutional-neural/notebook) on the framework PyTorch.

 # Description of CNN
 Despeckle filter consist from convolution layers (CNN).